bekk/bekk-christmas/post/security/5-big-hacks-of-2020.md

 In august this year, Norges handelshøgskole (NHH, English: Norwegian School of Economics), experienced a data heist.
 The school is one of the leading business schools in Europe and is located in the city of Bergen.

 Usernames and passwords of both students and employees was compromised.
 The break in was discovered when the stolen credentials were uploaded to a “hacker” forum.
 The attack targeted a known vulnerability in an old version of the VPN service called Pulse Secure.
-An updated version that patches this vulnerability has been available since April 2019, but NHH is in the process of decommissioning the service and has therefore been neglecting to update it.
+An updated version that patches this vulnerability has been available since April 2019.
+But NHH is decommissioning the service and has thus been neglecting to update it.
 All students and employees were asked to change their passwords after the incident.

 **Sources**
 - [Norwegian news article about NHH attack](https://www.dn.no/utdannelse/nhh/datakriminalitet/nhh-oppdaterte-ikke-sikkerhetshull-kjent-siden-april-2019-na-er-handelshoyskolen-rammet-av-internasjonalt-dataangrep/2-1-853329)